While They Question, You Qualify

 The Drama: MIT Technology Review dropped their "Great AI Hype Correction" package.
 The headline?
 95% of businesses that tried using AI found zero value in it.
 Sam Altman admitted investors are "overexcited" and compared it to the dot-com bubble.
 The bubble talk is officially mainstream.

-"Someone is going to lose a phenomenal amount of money.
+Sam Altman, in confessional: "Someone is going to lose a phenomenal amount of money.
 We don't know who." looks at camera "But we're pretty sure it's not us."

-— closes $10B funding round, schedules AGI announcement
+closes $10B funding round, schedules AGI announcement

 💰 YOUR BAG:

 When 95% are failing, the 5% who can deliver become extremely valuable.
-The hype correction isn't bad for you — it's bad for the grifters.
+The hype correction isn't bad for you.
+It's bad for the grifters.
 Companies that got burned by AI promises now need someone who can show ACTUAL results.
 Skepticism creates demand for proof.
 Proof is what you deliver.

 💼 THE OFFER: